This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 3. Rhubarb

-For those who love rhubarb crisp or strawberry-rhubarb pie, a single, mature rhubarb plant can deliver enough rhubarb to make dessert for your entire neighborhood every year!
+For those who love rhubarb crisp or strawberry-rhubarb pie, a single, mature rhubarb plant can deliver enough rhubarb to make dessert for an entire block party every year!

 4. Artichokes

-Distantly related to thistles, artichokes prefer mild winters and cooler summers where they will grow as tender perennials.
+Distantly related to thistles, artichokes prefer mild winters where they will grow as tender perennials.
 Give them lots of room to grow, plenty of sun, and well-drained soil and they will yield tasty harvests for up to 5 years.

 5. Kale and Collards (usually grown as annuals)

-Kale and collard greens are usually grown as annual plants, but in areas with milder winters, kale, and to a lesser extent collards, will easily over-winter.
+Kale and collard greens are usually grown as annual plants, but in areas with milder winters, kale, and to a lesser extent collards, will easily produce all winter.
 They eventually grow into leggy tree-like plants that looks like they’re from a Dr. Seuss book, but kale and collards will keep producing tasty leaves for a year or two if you let them.

 6. Garlic (usually grown as an annual)